In Washington State, there are a few different types of court orders that can be issued to prevent contact between two people.

 What if the contact was consensual?

 When a court order is violated in Washington State, the wishes of the protected person become irrelevant to the court.
 Even if the contact was consensual or initiated by the victim, it can still result in a criminal conviction.
-There is no law that prevents the protected person from initiating contact with the defendant.
-A criminal defense attorney will need to fight the charge.
+There is no law that restricts the protected person from contacting the person who is ordered to avoid contact.
+An attorney will need to fight the criminal charge.

 Are guns taken away after a protection order is issued?